This story has been updated. It was originally published on February 1, 2018.

 Using your inbox to send and receive emails is all well and good—that’s its primary purpose, after all.
 But its powers go way beyond that, thanks largely to the ubiquity of this form of communication: Because email is such an established technology—almost every adult has an email address—just about every device and platform includes support for your inbox.
 In fact, developers have created a variety email plug-ins that you can employ for many other purposes.
-We collected seven alternative uses for your inbox, from starting a blog post to keeping a private photo journal to backing up your data.
+We’ve collected six alternative and unconventional uses for your inbox, but we wouldn’t be surprised if you found even more.

 1. Turn drafts into memos

-One of email’s strengths is our ability to check it from any computer or phone.
-Take advantage of that ubiquitous access to create a digital memo pad that you can check or update from anywhere.
+One of email’s strengths is how easy it is to check from any computer or phone.
+Take advantage of that accessibility to create a digital memo pad that you can check or update from anywhere.

 Simply open one or more draft emails and jot down a few notes.
 Make sure to leave the recipient fields blank, so you don’t accidentally send your grocery list to your boss, and then describe the purpose of the note in the subject line.
-You can write anything you like inside these draft emails: ideas that you don’t want to forget, tasks you need to do, people you need to contact, and so on.
+You can write anything you like inside these draft emails: ideas you don’t want to forget, tasks you need to do, people you need to contact, and so on.
+Of course, email accounts are juicy targets for scammers and hackers, so you may not want to get too personal, even if you take steps to secure your inbox against phishing and other attacks.

 When you’re ready to revisit a note, simply open the Drafts folder of your inbox and look for the appropriate subject line.
-You can also use the search function to find specific keywords from all of your notes.
+You can also use the search function to find specific keywords in your notes.

-More possibilities open up when you start creating dedicated accounts for specific purposes—like sharing family photos.
-This is great if you want to show off cute babies and personal updates without necessarily broadcasting that information to the social-media world at large.
+More possibilities open up when you start creating dedicated accounts for specific purposes—like sharing family photos without broadcasting that information to the world at large on social media.

 A dedicated email account can also serve other uses.
 Create a shared account to easily make vacation plans with friends, keep travel information in one place, and ultimately share photos and memories from the actual trip.
 Think of it like a private social network for a specific purpose.